jangko/nimSHA2/readme.md

 let digest = computeSHA256("test SHA256")
 ```

+**conversion:**

-to convert digest into string, use proc $
+- to convert digest into string, use proc $
-to convert digest into hex string, use toHex
+- to convert digest into hex string, use toHex

 each version of  SHA2 hash function will produce output according to it's name: SHA224 produce 224 bits hash, SHA256 produce 256 bits hash, and so on